ggit12/anndictionary/README.md

 The value for any **kwarg can be either: 1) a single value to be used for all anndata in adata_dict, or 2) a dictionary with the same keys as adata, and a separate value for each anndata in adata_dict.

-Many functions in `anndict` are built around `adata_dict_fapply()`, and the package provides prebuilt wrappers for several common Scanpy functions, as well as functions to build and concatenate `adata` dictionaries.
+Many functions in `anndict` are built around `adata_dict_fapply()`.

-### If you like objects (under development):
-This package also defines the class AdataDict(), which is a dictionary of anndatas.
-When a method is called on an AdataDict, it is applied independently to each adata in the dictionary.
-Currently in beta.

-The syntax looks like this: `adata_dict.fapply(func, **kwargs)`, where `adata_dict`, `func`, and `**kwargs` are as defined above.

-Read the tutorial below for basic demonstrations.
+Read the tutorial below for a basic demonstration of automated cell type annotation.

 ## Compatibility